Ushisha/london-playground/README.md

-# London Events (Frontend)
+# London Playground

-Events searching & posting website built with Nextjs.
+Event searching & posting website built with Nextjs.

 This site uses Strapi as a backend.